 ACT and SAT Preparation

-Current CSM students who wish access to SAT or ACT tutorials free of charge should send a request with your full (first, middle, and last) name, birth date, desired tutorial program (ACT or SAT), and CSM student ID number to the Student Success Center at firstname.lastname@example.org.
+Current CSM students who wish access to SAT or ACT tutorials free of charge should send an e-mail request with your full (first, middle, and last) name, birth date, desired tutorial program in the subject line (ACT or SAT), and CSM student ID number to the Student Success Center at email@example.com.

 STU-7120 (SAT Tutorial) and STU-7130 (ACT Tutorial) are interactive, self-paced, computer delivered instructional programs to help individuals prepare for these entrance exams.
 Study anywhere with internet accessibility and work at your own pace!
 Test out of everything you know which allows you to study only what you need to know.
 This course is not instructor led.
 No textbook is required.
 These are non-credit courses offered through CSM's Community Education program.
 There is a fee.
 Click here and select "Student Success" for availability and registration.